patternfly/react-topology/README.md

 ## Installing Topology

-Once you have all of the prequisites, you can install the Topology package with Yarn or npm:
+Once you have all of the prerequisites, you can install the Topology package with Yarn or npm:

 1. Using Yarn: